terryblue99/terryblue99.github.io/_posts/2020-01-07-react_redux_portfolio_project.markdown

 My goal for this project was to expand upon my [previous Rails Project](https://github.com/terryblue99/my-watch-collection-v-001) by utilizing a React Redux frontend and a Rails API backend.

-It is an application named 'My Watch Collection' that allows a watch collector (like myself) to catalogue, update, and view their watch collection.
+It is an application named 'My Watch Collection' that allows a watch collector (like myself) to catalog, update, and view their watch collection.

 **REQUIREMENTS**